-- 1. The beneficiary requires a drive control interface other than a hand or chin-operated standard proportional joystick (examples include but are not limited to head control, sip and puff, switch control). - 2.
-The beneficiary meets coverage criteria for a power tilt or a power recline seating system (see Wheelchair Options and Accessories policy for coverage criteria) and the system is being used on the wheelchair. - 3.
-The beneficiary has had a specialty evaluation that was performed by a licensed/certified medical professional, such as a physical therapist (PT) or occupational therapist (OT), or physician who has specific training and experience in rehabilitation wheelchair evaluations and that documents the medical necessity for the wheelchair and its special features.
-The PT, OT, or physician may have no financial relationship with the DME provider.
+- The beneficiary requires a drive control interface other than a hand or chin-operated standard proportional joystick (examples include but are not limited to head control, sip and puff, switch control). - The beneficiary meets coverage criteria for a power tilt, or a power recline seating system (see Wheelchair Options and Accessories policy for coverage criteria) and the system is used on the wheelchair. - The beneficiary has a specialty evaluation performed by a licensed/certified medical professional, such as a PT or OT, or physician with specific training and experience in rehabilitation wheelchair evaluations and that documents the medical necessity for the wheelchair and its special features.
+The PT, OT or physician may have no financial relationship with the DME provider.